 Eight years later "local" moved to a new space across the street that retains the same features that made the original so popular – a culinary bar which overlooks the open kitchen, comfortable lounging area and a dining room set amongst local art.

-Staying true to Maine’s seasonal offerings, Executive Chef Jay Villani and Chef de Cuisine Adam Goldberg construct a menu that is both innovative and familiar.
+Staying true to Maine’s seasonal offerings, Executive Chef Jay Villani, Chef de Cuisine Christina Seeley and Chef de Partie Adam Goldberg construct a menu that is both innovative and familiar.
 Ingredients are sourced from local farmers, foragers, and fishermen.
 Many components of the menu, such as breads, charcuterie, pickled vegetables, and desserts, are prepared in-house.
 Local 188 has its roots in Spain but draws influence from all over the Mediterranean to create a unique blend of old and new.

 Local’s wine list features over 200 bottles and is a true labor of love for general manager Garry Bowcott and wine director Jenny Gardiner.
 Selections range from the standards to the esoteric with specialization in Spain, France and Italy.

 Bar manager Jeremiah Davis presides over the beer and cocktail list.
 Jeremiah brings 7 years of mixology experience to local along with a precise knowledge of local and national micro brews.

 “The seafood paella came with perfectly cooked mahogany clams,mussels, salmon and Maine shrimp along with green beans and the requisite long grain rice w/ it’s saffron seasoning and color.
 There is something soul satisfying about seafood and rice and Local 188 has caught the essence of it with the Spanish classic.”